abhiram79/GmsDoze/README.md

 I do app development as a hobby and slef learning purpose. currently i have no enough time to continue this project
 <br>

-# Frequently asked questions
 Will Developement start again? idk